nyalla/wetheteam/src/pages/index.md

       Fusce porttitor vulputate enim, nec blandit magna gravida et.
 Etiam et dignissim ligula.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-meta_title: 'We The Team, The SOFTWARE PEOPLE'
+meta_title: 'We The Team, The IT People'
 meta_description: >
   We., are seeking projects for Application development and Quality Assurance services catering to the domains of Supply Chain, Marketing, Healthcare, HR,